Guide to Malaga Fair 2023

-Billed as southern Europe’s biggest summer party, Malaga fair provides eight full days of music, dancing and fun.
+Billed as southern Europe’s biggest summer party, Malaga fair provides 7 full days of music, dancing and fun.
 It’s a huge event that takes place over 2 venues where you can see free concerts, dancing, fireworks and ride the rides.
 Read our guide to everything you need to know to enjoy (and survive) Malaga fair.

 Why does Malaga Fair take place?

 Malaga fair commemorates the city becoming part of Castille when the Catholic King Ferdinand and Queen Isabella conquered Malaga from the Moors on 19 August in 1487.
 The fair has been celebrated in some form or other since 1491.
 Nowadays, it’s one of the largest held in Spain during the summer and visited by thousands.

 When is Malaga fair?

 Malaga Fair runs for 7 days between 12 and 19 August in 2023.

 Celebrations start with a massive firework display near the port at midnight on the Friday before the official start date (11 August in 2023).
 Then festivities continue on La Malagueta beach with a concert, usually featuring one of Spain’s best-known singers or groups.

 Where does Malaga fair take place?

 Old quarter – the area around Calle Larios becomes the party centre during the day (from midday to 6pm).
 The streets are packed with revellers, many dressed in traditional Andalusian costume – look for the latest fashions in flamenco dresses – and there’s also a daily parade of horses and carriages.